sungonce/CVNet/README.md

-# cvnet
-Official PyTorch Implementation of Correlation Verifcation for Image Retrieval, CVPR 2022
+# Correlation Verification for Image Retrieval
+This is the implementation of the paper "Correlation Verification for Image Retrieval" by Seongwon Lee, Hongje Seong, Suhyeon Lee, and Euntai Kim.

+TO BE UPDATED